Turks and Caicos Hurricane Information

 Hurricanes wreak havoc through several factors, and simple high winds actually are typically not the most destructive element of the storm.

-Although not a problem in the Turk and Caicos, in more mountainous regions, landslides, caused by heavy rains, account for the majority of tropical cyclone deaths.
+Although not a problem in the Turks and Caicos, in more mountainous regions, landslides, caused by heavy rains, account for the majority of tropical cyclone deaths.
 Likewise, in areas prone to storm surges, widespread flooding is the primary source of devastation.

 Storm Surge